 Oregon Employment Law Changes for 2025: Key Updates for Employers

-As we approach 2025, several new employment laws in Oregon will significantly impact workplace policies and operations.
+2025 brought several new employment laws in Oregon that significantly impact workplace policies and operations.
 These changes address a range of topics, from wage requirements to worker classification and family leave.
-Below is a summary of the most important updates that Oregon employers should be aware of, ranked…
+Below is a summary of the most important updates that Oregon employers should be aware of, ranked from most…